conanc/CV/README.md

 Software Engineer, [Softwire](http://www.softwire.com), London, 06/2013 - 01/2014
 ---------------------------------------------------------------------------------

 At Softwire I delivered a project for the company's largest client, [Metaswitch](http://www.metaswitch.com/), on a platform handling messaging for over 40% of all US mobile subscribers.
 My team was around 8 people.
-The aim was to build significant extensions to Metaswitch's existing global telecommunications platform, so the work involved a major body of 3rd-party legacy code.
+The aim was to build significant extensions to Metaswitch's existing global telecommunications systems, so the work involved a major body of 3rd-party legacy code.
 As the experienced development resource on the project, I established processes to bridge the culture gap between the two companies, ranging from setting up git-svn, to introducing test infrastructure and a modern TDD development cycle.
 I mentored junior developers on coding best practice, and acted as a subject matter expert on the application.
-I actually achieved more through the introduction of stronger dev practices improving the speed and quality of delivery than through the features I personally built.
+I achieved far more through the introduction of stronger dev practices improving the speed and quality of delivery than through the features I personally built.

 I was active in company-wide learning and knowledge sharing, writing internal blog posts and contributing to technical discussion in our forums, organising external speakers for regular "Lunch & Learn" sessions, and speaking at those sessions myself.